seanbaxter/circle/comprehension/comprehension.md

 a[:] = 3 * a[:] + b[:] ...;
 ```

 This statement replaces each element in `a` with the element-wise computation `3 * a + b`.
 Note that `std::vector` itself doesn't overload operators * or +.
-Circle's list comprehension doesn't operate on the containers.
-It operates on the elements themselves.
+Operations on pack expressions transform not the containers but the elements themselves.
 The result object of the slice expression `a[:]` is `lvalue int`, so we can apply any builtin operator on the slice, or call any function on it.
 The magic that enables dynamic loop generation is in the dynamic pack bit.

 ```cpp
 std::vector<int> v { 5, 3, 1, 4, 2, 3, 5, 1 };
 std::vector<int> v2 = [ v[::-1]... ];
 ```

-As in Python, square brackets are form a list comprehension expression.
-The result object has type `std::vector`, where the template argument of the vector is inferred from the type of the elements in the list. `v[::-1]` is a pack expression, and we expand it into a compiler-generated dynamic loop with the `...` pack expansion token.
+As in Python, square brackets form a list comprehension expression.
+The result object has type `std::vector<T>`, where the argument T is inferred from the type of the elements in the list.
+List comprehensions provide expansion loci for dynamic packs, so we can expand the contents of `v` into `v2`.
 At runtime, the executable initializes a vector, reserves memory, and expands the dynamic pack into the container.

 ```cpp
 std::vector<int> a { 5, 3, 1, 4, 2, 3, 5, 1 }, b { 2, 1, 4, 6, 2, 0, 9, 5 };